ceph/ceph/doc/install/upgrading-ceph.rst

 give daemons unique names.
 If you run your cluster with one  metadata server, you can disregard this notice for now.

 ceph-deploy
 -----------

-The ceph-deploy tool is now the preferred method of provisioning new clusters.
-For existing clusters created via mkcephfs that would like to transition to the new tool, there is a migration path, documented at `Transitioning to ceph-deploy`_.
-Note that transitioning to ceph-deploy is not required; it is entirely acceptable to continue provisioning new OSDs and monitors using the previous methods.
+The ``ceph-deploy`` tool is now the preferred method of provisioning new clusters.
+For existing clusters created via ``mkcephfs`` that would like to transition to the new tool, there is a migration path, documented at `Transitioning to ceph-deploy`_.
-However, ceph-deploy streamlines these processes significantly.

-.. _Transitioning to ceph-deploy: ../../rados/deployment/ceph-deploy-transition

 Cuttlefish to Dumpling
 ======================